-Others have negative experiences that include headaches, nausea, anxiety, rashes, and trouble urinating.
+Others have had negative experiences such as headaches, nausea, anxiety, rashes, and trouble urinating.

-If recreational Gabapentin users crush up tablets and try and smoke or snort it, it doesn’t work.
+If recreational Gabapentin users crush tablets and try to smoke or snort them, it doesn’t work.

-Gabapentin is dispensed in a tablet, capsule or liquid.
-The active ingredients are metabolized in the small intestine.
-If the drug doesn’t pass through the digestive system, it will not be absorbed into the body.
+Gabapentin is a tablet, capsule, or liquid.
+The active ingredients metabolize in the small intestine.
+If the drug doesn’t pass through the digestive system, it will not get into the body.

 Gabapentin suppresses nerve pain, essentially calming users.
-It’s often abused with opioid painkillers, like oxycontin, oxycodone or Vicodin.
-Benzodiazepines, such as Xanax or Alprazolam, medications prescribed for anxiety have also been popular with recreational gabapentin users.
+Abusers take them with opioid painkillers, like oxycontin, oxycodone, or Vicodin.
+Benzodiazepines, such as Xanax or Alprazolam, are also popular with recreational gabapentin users.

-- The use of gabapentin as cutting agent in heroin has spiked.
+- The use of Gabapentin as a cutting agent in heroin has spiked.

 As the British Journal of General Practice study reports, “Like opiates, gabapentin is fatal in overdose; unlike opiates, there is no antidote…”

-In other words, Narcan, used to revive patients suffering an opioid overdose, will not work if the opioid is mixed with a sufficient amount of Gabapentin.
+In other words, Narcan used to revive patients suffering an opioid overdose will not work with a certain amount of Gabapentin.

-Recreational Gabapentin use is widely considered to be ‘safe’ by users because the chances of overdosing are low when compared to other drugs.
+Recreational Gabapentin users believe it is ‘safe’ because the chances of overdosing are low when compared to other drugs.
 Most adult medical users of Gabapentin take much less than the approved daily maximum.

-It’s usually not possible to overdose on Gabapentin, although in one case, a 62-year-old woman was deemed to have died due to “intentional ingestion of excess Gabapentin” during an autopsy, and a number of other deaths have been linked to Gabapentin overdose.
+It’s usually not possible to overdose on Gabapentin, although in one case, a 62-year-old woman died due to intentional ingestion of a Gabapentin.

-This could be partially because taking high doses of Gabapentin can cause users to feel suicidal.
+It could be because taking high doses of Gabapentin can cause users to feel suicidal.

-Mixing alcohol with Gabapentin is risky for Gabapentin users because both alcohol and Gabapentin cause sedation, loss of balance, and a suppression of brain activity.
+Mixing alcohol with Gabapentin is risky for Gabapentin users because both alcohol and Gabapentin cause sedation, loss of balance, and brain activity suppression.

 Taking high doses of Gabapentin with alcohol can result in unpleasant symptoms like nausea, dizziness, skin rashes, headaches, and erratic blood sugar levels.
-Drinking alcohol and taking Gabapentin can also make users feel anxious, agitated, and in extreme cases, experience seizures.
+Drinking alcohol and taking Gabapentin can also make users feel anxious, agitated and experience seizures in extreme cases.